AryanRogye/ComfyNotch/README.md

 - ✅ **Widgets**: AI Integration, Music Player, Camera Widget, Notes, Time Display, and more!
 - 🤖 **AI Chat**: Seamlessly interact with powerful AI models like OpenAI's GPT-4 directly from your notch
 - 🎵 **Music Control**: Easily control your music playback with slick visual indicators.
+- 📋 **Clipboard Manager**: Keep track of your recent copies like a pro.
+- 🗂️ **File Tray**: Access your files directly from the notch.
+- 📅 **Apple Calendar Integration**: View your events and reminders directly from your notch
 - 📝 **Notes Widget**: Keep quick notes accessible from the notch.
 - ⏰ **Time Widget**: Always know the time with style.
 - 🔄 **Smooth Animations**: Every interaction feels satisfying.